Uni-DAD: Unified Distillation and Adaptation of Diffusion Models for Few-step Few-shot Image Generation: Results and Discussion

 \subsection{Experimental Setup}

-Following the widely adopted FSIG benchmark ~\cite{ojha2021few, zhao2023exploring}, we use the guided DDPM of Dhariwal and Nichol~\cite{dhariwal2021diffusion} pre-trained on the unconditional FFHQ dataset (70K images of diverse faces~\cite{karras2019style}\footnote{Weights taken from https://github.com/yandex-research/ddpm-segmentation}) as the source model, and adapt it to 10 pre-selected samples of four different target domains.
-We include two semantically closer domains: Babies~\cite{ojha2021few} and Sunglasses~\cite{ojha2021few}, as well as two structurally distant domains: MetFaces~\cite{karras2020training} and AFHQ-Cat (Cats)~\cite{choi2020stargan}.
-We compare against recent DDPM-based FSIG methods, DDPM-PA~\cite{zhu2022few} and CRDI~\cite{cao2024few}, that use 1000-step DDPM and 25-step DDIM samplers respectively.
-DDPM-PA provides no public code, and their results are limited to Babies and Sunglasses only.
-We quote their numbers when available without further verification.
-We implement three additional baselines: (i) FT, where we fine-tune the source DM on the target domain using the MSE loss (Eq.~\ref{eq:diffusion_loss}) and sample with 25 DDIM steps, (ii) DMD2-FT, where we first distill the DM via DMD2~\cite{yin2024improved}, then fine-tune the resulting student on the target domain, and (iii) FT-DMD2, where we first fine-tune, and then distill via DMD2.
-To measure quality, we report FID on 5K generated images per domain against held-out target sets ($|\text{Babies}|$=2.5K , $|\text{Sunglasses}|$=2.7K, $|\text{MetFaces}|$=1.3K, $|\text{Cats}|$=5K).
-We assess diversity via Intra-LPIPS~\cite{ojha2021few} computed on 1K generations relative to the few-shot targets.
-All adaptations use \(256{\times}256\) images.
-Training and hyperparameter details are provided in Appx.
+\textbf{FSIG Benchmark:} ~\cite{ojha2021few, zhao2023exploring} We use the guided DDPM~\cite{dhariwal2021diffusion} pre-trained on the unconditional FFHQ dataset (70K images of diverse faces~\cite{karras2019style}\footnote{FFHQ weights: \url{https://github.com/yandex-research/ddpm-segmentation}}) as the source model, and adapt it to 10 pre-selected samples of four target domains.
+We include two semantically close domains: Babies~\cite{ojha2021few} and Sunglasses~\cite{ojha2021few}, and two structurally distant domains: MetFaces~\cite{karras2020training} and AFHQ-Cat (Cats)~\cite{choi2020stargan}.
+We compare against DDPM-PA~\cite{zhu2022few} and CRDI~\cite{cao2024few}.
+DDPM-PA provides no public code, so we quote their numbers when available.
+To measure quality, we report FID on 5K generations against held-out target sets ($|\text{Babies}|$=2.5K , $|\text{Sunglasses}|$=2.7K, $|\text{MetFaces}|$=1.3K, $|\text{Cats}|$=5K).
+We assess diversity via Intra-LPIPS~\cite{ojha2021few} on 1K generations relative to the 10-shot targets.
+All adaptations use \(256{\times}256\) resolution.
+Unless specified, \texttt{Uni-DAD} uses $\text{NFE}=3$ and 10-shot target sets.